opennode/waldur-saltstack/docs/sharepoint.rst

 To change storage quota - issue POST or PUT request against **/api/sharepoint-site-collections/<site_collection_uuid>/change_quotas/** with "storage" as parameter.

+Endpoint will return error with status 409 if personal site collection was not initialized.

 Example of valid request:

 .. code-block:: http